Become a Volunteer

 Your Volunteer account is brimming with important information for Volunteers, so it’s worth a few minutes to make yourself familiar.
 This is where you'll schedule volunteer shifts, find details about volunteer events, and personalize your Volunteer Profile with a photo of your smiling face.

-Log in using the username and password we sent you via e-mail shortly after you submitted your volunteer application.
-(You’ll probably want to change the temporary password to something easier to remember once you get into your account.
-Don't worry if you forget your password—you can reset it from the sign in page.)
+Log in using the username and password you selected when you submitted your volunteer application.
+Don't worry if you forget your password—you can reset it from the sign in page.

 Schedule Your Shifts